Concrete Pumping (BBCP)

 Concrete Pumping Quarterly Revenue

-Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
 Concrete Pumping’s performance shows it grew in the past but relinquished its gains over the last two years, as its revenue fell by 5.7% annually.
 Concrete Pumping Year-On-Year Revenue Growth

-This quarter, Concrete Pumping’s revenue fell by 2.4% year on year to $108.8 million but beat Wall Street’s estimates by 5.7%.
+This quarter, Concrete Pumping reported modest year-on-year revenue growth of 4.8% but beat Wall Street’s estimates by 7.6%.

-Looking ahead, sell-side analysts expect revenue to remain flat over the next 12 months.
-While this projection implies its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months.
+Although this projection indicates its newer products and services will spur better top-line performance, it is still below the sector average.

 6. Gross Margin & Pricing Power

 Concrete Pumping’s unit economics are great compared to the broader industrials sector and signal that it enjoys product differentiation through quality or brand.
-As you can see below, it averaged an excellent 40.3% gross margin over the last five years.
-That means Concrete Pumping only paid its suppliers $59.73 for every $100 in revenue.
+As you can see below, it averaged an excellent 40% gross margin over the last five years.
+Said differently, roughly $39.97 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
 Concrete Pumping Trailing 12-Month Gross Margin

 7. Operating Margin

-Concrete Pumping has been an efficient company over the last five years.
-It was one of the more profitable businesses in the industrials sector, boasting an average operating margin of 12.2%.
+Concrete Pumping’s operating margin has generally stayed the same over the last 12 months, averaging 11.9% over the last five years.
+This profitability was top-notch for an industrials business, showing it’s an well-run company with an efficient cost structure.
 This result isn’t surprising as its high gross margin gives it a favorable starting point.

-Looking at the trend in its profitability, Concrete Pumping’s operating margin decreased by 1.5 percentage points over the last five years.
+Analyzing the trend in its profitability, Concrete Pumping’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 Concrete Pumping Trailing 12-Month Operating Margin (GAAP)